29 people, including multiple former public officials, indicted in USDA corruption case

 The investigation that led to the indictments was conducted by a Public Trust Unit established by Keefe in August.
 Friday, he called the group the “tip of the spear in the fight against public corruption.”

-"The grevious nature of this alleged network of corruption represents a flagrant abuse of power and position," Keefe said.
+“The grievous nature of this alleged network of corruption represents a flagrant abuse of power and position,” Keefe said.

 Keefe said the investigation that led to the indictments announced Friday is ongoing.
 He said his office expects some of those facing charges to cooperate with authorities in ways that could advance the continuing inquiry.